-© Copyright 2023 Innovations for Aging.
+©2024 Innovations for Aging, LLC d/b/a Trellis | www.yourjuniper.org.
 All rights reserved.
 No part of this book may be reproduced in any form by any electronic or mechanical means (including photocopying, recording, or information storage and retrieval) without permission in writing from Innovations for Aging.